 This course meets the General Education requirement in Diversity.

 - VI.
 Catalog Course Description

 - This course reviews basic essentials of vocabulary and grammatical constructions and presents some constructions not studied in the Elementary French sequence.
-The course also provides material for a solid foundation in conversation and composition.
-It continues to place emphasis on knowledge and appreciation of the culture of French-speaking countries.
+The course also provides material for a solid foundation in conversation and composition and continues to place emphasis on knowledge and appreciation of the culture of French-speaking countries.

 - VII.
 Required Course Content and Direction

-- review, refine, and demonstrate an expanded control of the four essential language skills: speaking, listening comprehension, reading, and writing;
+- review, refine, and demonstrate an expanded control of the four essential language skills: speaking, listening comprehension, reading, and writing [Arts/Humanities];

 - recognize and respond appropriately and with increasing detail to the most common spoken situations;

 - demonstrate ability to write increasingly complex sentences in French; and

 - explain an increasing number of aspects of life in French-speaking countries [Diversity].

 Planned Sequence of Topics and/or Learning Activities